wingel/wingel.github.io/_posts/2016-08-15-sds7102-ddr-capture.md

 easier to tell apart.

 As you can see I've tried to make the signals look a bit "analog".
-On an analog scope a steady signal will illuminate the phosphor for a longer time and make the phosphor in that location brighter.
+On an analog scope a steady signal will stay in place and illuminate the phosphor for a longer time and make the phosphor in that location brighter.
 A faster changing signal will illuminate the phosphor in each spot for a shorter time and the phosphor won't be as bright.

 Each pixel in this graph represents 1000 samples which are weighted together to decide the intensity of each pixel.
-If you look at the rising edge of the red signal is brighter at the top where it's changing more slowly.
+If you look at the rising edge of the green signal it is brighter at the top where it's changing more slowly.
 The falling green edge and the red edges are changing a lot faster and are also less bright.